Virtual Consultations Available

 Experienced criminal lawyers at avoiding criminal records & jail.

-At Alex Mandry Legal Group, our expert criminal lawyers in Sunshine Coast focus on providing our clients with superior advice and will fight for your success.
+At Alex Mandry Family Lawyers Sunshine Coast, our expert criminal lawyers in Sunshine Coast focus on providing our clients with superior advice and will fight for your success.
 Our extensive knowledge, processes and procedures can ensure our clients with trust and accountability for achieving the best possible outcome.
 We have years of experience in handling both minor and major cases, ranging from murder to driving charges and have achieved a high success rate for most cases.

 CRIMINAL OFFENCES IN QUEENSLAND